-Suzanne Iasenza, PhD, will provide expansive models of sexual response, how to conduct a therapeutic sexual history, and co-creating expansive therapeutic frames that include new approaches to standard sex therapy techniques.
-Dr. Iasenza will also use case material to illustrate the integration of systems, psychodynamic and cognitive behavioral thinking as well as the nuances of working with same-sex and gender variant couples.
+This workshop will provide expansive models of sexual response, how to conduct a therapeutic sexual history, and co-creating expansive therapeutic frames that include new approaches to standard sex therapy techniques.
+Case material will illustrate the integration of systems, psychodynamic, and cognitive behavioral thinking as well as the nuances of working with same sex and gender variant couples.

-- Identify and explain the major models of human sexual behavior and explain models of sexual orientation and gender identity
+- To identify and explain major models of human sexual response, sexual orientation, and gender identity

-- Learn how to conduct a sexual history and develop a sexuality treatment plan in couple psychotherapy
+- To discuss how to conduct and utilize a sexual history in treatment planning

-- Discuss contemporary sex therapy techniques that integrate psychodynamic systems, and cognitive behavioral approaches
+- To identify contemporary sex therapy techniques that integrate psychodynamic, systems, and cognitive behavioral approaches

 Date / Time:

 10:00 am–4:00 pm

 Questions?
 Visit our Workshop FAQ Page.